core-wg/etch/draft-ietf-core-etch-latest.md

 the request options and the payload) based on the resource specified by the effective request URI.
-The payload returned in response to a FETCH cannot be assumed to be a complete representation of the resource identified by the effective request URI.
+The payload returned in response to a FETCH cannot be assumed to be a complete representation of the resource identified by the effective request URI, i.e., it cannot be used by a cache as a payload to be returned by a GET request.

 Together with the request options, the body of the request (which may be constructed from multiple payloads using the block protocol